SabrishV/Network-Config-Utility/README.md

 ## Configuration

-Before using the script, open the `network_config.bat` file in your preferred text editor and customize the placeholders with your actual network settings:
+Before using the script, open the `sabnetwork_config.bat` file in your preferred text editor and customize the placeholders with your actual network settings:

 ### For Home Static IP:
 - `<HOME_STATIC_IP>`: Your Home static IP address.